Sodium acetate: Heating pad

 Sodium acetate trihydrate crystals melt at 58-58.4 °C, and the liquid sodium acetate dissolves in the released water of crystallization.
 When heated past the melting point and subsequently allowed to cool, the aqueous solution becomes supersaturated.
 This solution is capable of cooling to room temperature without forming crystals.
 By pressing on a metal disc within the heating pad, a nucleation center is formed, causing the solution to crystallize back into solid sodium acetate trihydrate.
 The process of crystallization is exothermic.
 The latent heat of fusion is about 264–289 kJ/kg.
 Unlike some types of heat packs, such as those dependent upon irreversible chemical reactions, a sodium acetate heat pack can be easily reused by immersing the pack in boiling water for a few minutes, until the crystals are completely dissolved, and allowing the pack to slowly cool to room temperature.

-Heat stores and batteries

-Sodium acetate trihydrate can also be used as a phase-change material to store heat, especially to provide domestic hot water for heat pump applications.
-The heat store consists of a well-insulated container filled with the salt through which pass a pair of copper coils.
-One coil is used to melt the material by passing hot water from either solar thermal panels or a heat pump.
-Cold mains water passes through the other coil where its temperature is raised to 40 or 50 ˚C to provide water for washing or cleaning.
-This process can be cycled almost indefinitely.